 - Cut into 20 bars, 4 wide by 5 long.

 - Keep stored in fridge for up to 5 days.

 - If using blackberries, keep in mind their seeds are larger and more hard.

-- Soften cream cheese prior to use.
+- Soften cream cheese at room temperature prior to use.